Май 2007 г. |

 MOSCOW - A group of Russian scientists from Tomsk, Yekaterinburg, Nizhny Novgorod and Moscow have developed a series of unique compact generators capable of producing high-energy pulses of hundreds and even thousands of megawatts.

+This compares with the capacity of a major Soviet hydropower station on the Dnieper or an energy unit at a modern nuclear power plant.
 The new generators are sources of electromagnetic radiation rather than electricity.
 Their main feature is a capacity to produce enormous power in a matter of nanoseconds.
 The impulses can be generated with a very high frequency.

 Vice President of the Russian Academy of Sciences (RAS) Gennady Mesyats recalled that the first high-current electron accelerators were developed in the U.S.S.R. in the 1960s.
 Ten years later, Soviet scientists learnt to generate powerful microwave nanosecond pulses.
 The current generators have no counterparts in the world.
 In effect, Russian scientists have made a breakthrough in what is called relativist high-precision electronics.